CharlieDigital/dn6-channels/README.md

       _schedule.Add(start, end, calendarEvent);

-      // Noq query the tree to see if we have a conflict var events = _schedule.Query(start, end);
+      // Now query the tree to see if we have a conflict var events = _schedule.Query(start, end);

       if (events.Count() > 1) {